 Integration Tests

-The main goal of integration tests is to run simple_deploy against a test project, and verify that it makes appropriate changes to the project.
+The main goal of integration tests is to run the deploy command against a test project, and verify that it makes appropriate changes to the project.
 This happens without any network calls, or use of external resources.

 Integration tests include some other tests as well, such as making sure that invalid calls generate appropriate error messages.